ajoyfuljester/ajoyfuljester/README.md

 ### i am

-- ajoyfuljester
+- a joyful jester
 - stubborn and i do not like change, i try to use it to my advantage by creating good habits
 - dumb and stupid
-- a human ∨ an imagined persona, i do not know to be honest
+- a human ∨ an imagined persona, i do not know to be honest, perhaps someone i want to be

 ### things i like